 21CrMoV5-7 Heavy Hex Bolts (EN 10269 / 1.7709) Cr-Mo-V Q+T Bolting

-21CrMoV5-7 heavy hex bolts to EN 10269
+21CrMoV5-7 heavy hex bolts to ASME B18.2.1 for ASME pressure-vessel bolting

 21CrMoV5-7 heavy hex bolts are oversized-head hex bolts to ASME B18.2.1, machined from EN 10269 1.7709 Cr-Mo-V Q+T bar.
 The heavy hex head profile (larger across-flats and head height) gives a wider bearing surface for pressure-vessel and refinery-flange bolting where joint preload is high and bearing stress under the head needs to stay below the material yield.